Introduction: Motorcycle First Aid Kit

 With this you'll have put together a kit better than anything available on the market, all while being relatively compact and actually useful.
 Good job!

 - It's a pain, both to stock and restock your First Aid Kits.
 Not to mention expensive.
 Especially considering that for most people need multiple FAKs (one in the bike, one in the car, one in the wife's car...).
 The absolute biggest recommendation I can make is to buy boxes of 100 individually-sealed doeses (or more) instead of bottles.
 That way you can simply stash a few packets in each FAK, instead of having to buy whole bottle for each bag like you'd have to do if buying at your local supermarket.
 Individual packets are the only way to make a cheap, compact First Aid Kit.
 You can also make packages yourself, but for the cost (and considering sterility, dosing instructions and labeling), it's simply more worthwhile to buy them online.
+Compared to packaging them yourself, another benefit is that it can avoid a world of headache if law enforcement is ever dubious of the nature of those loose pills you have in zip lock baggies.

 - Another tip, kinda related to the first, is that as long as it's in sealed sterile packaging, it tends to stay sterile.
 You can find plenty of discounted QuikClot packages or other such items recently expired on Ebay that are still perfectly good.
 After all, if you take a tumble on a curve, it's not like the pavement left you a sterile wound to begin with.
 If you know what to look for (and what to avoid), they can be a great way to save money.